What kind of grocery shopper are you?

 This version of the Bottom-Up approach paints a more vivid picture of my lemonade market – and the assumptions can be tweaked to model pricing adjustments, and factor in assumptions about how much of each market segment might be captured in a year.
 A more detailed, accurate picture of TAM translates to higher revenue, because it reveals opportunities that a more general estimation can’t identify.

 The Bottom-Up approach relies on having good data in your systems – but also a realistic estimation of the number of accounts available that meet your addressable market criteria.

 The Total Addressable Market is not just a number for estimating market opportunity.
 It’s a set of guideposts that can be used to operationalize list-building through further segmentation, modeling, and targeting.

 Whether you are releasing a new product, looking for funding, or creating new sales goals, take the time to understand your TAM – not just the revenue number or the calculation of accounts, but a deeper understanding of those accounts.
-The result of a well-defined TAM is inevitably greater sales success; you’ll also see better customer retention and higher renewal rates, because your sales team is targeting only those accounts that are a great fit.
-The effect of a well-defined TAM resonates throughout the sales cycle.
+The result of a well-defined total market size calculation is inevitably greater sales success; you’ll also see better customer retention and higher renewal rates, because your sales team is targeting only those accounts that are a great fit.
+This resonates throughout the sales cycle.

 Total Addressable Market a starting point for your account-based go-to-market strategy.